shuklaayush/ingonyama-ctf-solutions/README.md

 ┗━━┷━━━┷━━━┷━━━┷━━━┷━━━┷━━━┷━━━┷━━━┛
 ```

-After playing (and losing) the game for a few rounds against the bot, it became clear that the bot had some unfair advantage, as it was hitting the target at each shot.
-Given that the game was based on a ZK design and kept the state private, it wasn't immediately clear to me how the bot was cheating.
+After playing (and losing) the game a few times against the bot, it became clear that the bot had some unfair advantage.
+It was hitting the target at each shot.
+Given that the game was based on a ZK design and  supposed to keep the state private, it wasn't immediately clear to me how the bot was cheating.
 I felt that either a backdoor was present, or the proofs were leaking information.

 I started digging into the code to figure out where the bug was.
 In RISC Zero, [a proof](https://www.risczero.com/docs/explainers/proof-system/) comprises of a zk-SNARK and a journal entry that includes the public outputs of the computation.
 My hunch was that the journals were leaking state information so I started looking into the journals of all the actions.
 The cluster bomb one was interesting since it contained many fields: